Bird Breeding Record Keeping

 Spreadsheets (Excel / Google Sheets)

 Spreadsheets are a significant upgrade from paper.
 They allow searching, sorting, and basic calculations.
 Many breeders create elaborate spreadsheet systems with multiple tabs for birds, pairs, clutches, and health records.
-However, spreadsheets have their own limitations.
+However, spreadsheets have their own limitations that become painful as your data grows beyond a single breeding season.

 • Relationships between records (parent-offspring, pair-clutch) must be maintained manually